adamingle/F5_TLSv1.0_Banner_iRule/README.md

 The javascript is appended to the closing </body> tag in the HTML to provide easy identification an insertion into the HTML code, without consideration for inline CSS, HTML body formatting, customizations, etc.

-#REQUIREMENTS
+# REQUIREMENTS
 F5 LTM virtual-server must have a client SSL profile attached.

-#USAGE
+# USAGE
-1.Create a string datagroup named tls_warn and add "tlsv1" to the string varible.
+1. Create a string datagroup named tls_warn and add "tlsv1" to the string varible.
-2.Create an iRule with the attached iRule code.
+2. Create an iRule with the attached iRule code.
-3.Modify/Create virtual-server with "Stream" profile enabled.
+3. Modify/Create virtual-server with "Stream" profile enabled.
-4.Apply iRule to virtual-server.
+4. Apply iRule to virtual-server.

 Test.
 Done.